 In 'Powering Up Students: The Learning Power Approach to high school teaching', Guy Claxton and Graham Powell detail the small tweaks to daily practice that will help high school teachers boost their students’ learning dispositions and attitudes.

 The Learning Power Approach (LPA) is a pedagogical formula which aims to develop all students as confident and capable learners – ready, willing, and able to choose, design, research, pursue, troubleshoot, and evaluate learning for themselves, alone and with others, in school and out.
 This approach, therefore, empowers teachers to complement their delivery of content, knowledge, and skills with the nurturing of positive habits of mind that will better prepare students to flourish in later life.

 Building upon the foundations carefully laid in 'The Learning Power Approach', the first book in the Learning Power series, Guy Claxton and Graham Powell’s 'Powering Up Students' embeds the ideas of this influential method in the context of the high school.

 POWERING UP CHILDREN

-With a foreword by Ron Berger (the 'Austin's Butterfly' man)
+Foreword by Ron Berger (the 'Austin's Butterfly' man)

 In Powering Up Children, Guy Claxton and Becky Carlzon harness the design principles of the LPA to provide a rich compendium of effective teaching strategies for use in the primary school classroom.
 The book offers a thorough explanation of how the LPA design principles apply in the context of a primary school by presenting a wide range of practical strategies and classroom examples.